-Fried plantains – This is a sweet-savory dish that features thick slices of ripe plantains lightly salted and deep-fried in oil till golden brown.
-The result is a caramel-like brown crust that is savory-sweet and a soft and very sweet interior.
+Fried plantains – a sweet-savory dish that features thick slices of ripe plantains lightly salted and deep-fried in oil till golden brown.
+The result is a caramel-like brown crust that is savory-sweet and has a soft and very sweet interior.

 Plantains are a traditional treat in many parts of the world – West Africa, East Africa, Caribbean, as well as Central and South America and in some parts of South East Asia.
-In other words, plantain is cooked wherever plantains grow.
+In other words, plantain is cooked wherever they grow.
 I hope that makes sense?